Paul Fusco (photographer): Photography career

 Fusco first worked for Look Magazine in New York City.
 While working there, in 1968, he took what would become a well-known series of photographs of mourners along the route of Robert F. Kennedy's funeral train.

 His photography often documented social issues and injustices, such as poverty, ghetto life, the early days of the HIV crisis, and cultural experimentation across America.

-His 1966 photos of California's Delano grape strike documented migrant farmworkers' struggles to form a union, supported by Caesar Chavez.
+His 1966 photos of California's Delano grape strike documented migrant farmworkers' struggles to form a union, supported by Cesar Chavez.
 The photos were released as a book, with text by George D. Horowitz, titled La Causa: The California Grape Strike.

 Fusco moved to Mill Valley, California in the 1970s.
 In 1973 he became an associate of Magnum Photos and a full member a year later.
 Over the years, Fusco also contributed to such publications as Life, Mother Jones, the New York Times Magazine, Newsweek, Psychology Today, and Time.